kennynahh/uw-reality-labs/README.md

 ## Overview

 Based off of open-source guides, we are building our very own, fully custom VR headset.
-We have soldered an inertial measurement unit (IMU) and microcontroller unit (MCU) together, and gotten real-time motion vector data translated into SteamVR with drivers forked from the OpenVR SDK.
-We then routed the SteamVR output to our VR displays, which will soon have accompanying fresnel lenses and a 3D-printed housing.
-In addition, we have recently recieved many components for our controllers, which we'll dive into deeper below.
+We first soldered an inertial measurement unit (IMU) and microcontroller unit (MCU) together, and got real-time motion vector data translated into SteamVR with drivers forked from the OpenVR SDK.
+We then routed the VR compositor output to our VR displays, which will soon have accompanying lenses and a custom 3D-printed housing.
+In addition to the HMD, we are building Vive Wand-style controllers, which we'll dive into deeper below.

-### Basic HMD Hardware
+### Basic Head-Mounted Display (HMD) Hardware

 | **Components** | **Our Choice** | **Count** |
 | --- | --- | --- |